katriryt/ot-harjoitustyo/README.md

 ## Release

-Get the first [release](https://github.com/katriryt/ot-harjoitustyo/releases/tag/viikko5) of the game.
+Get the latest [release](https://github.com/katriryt/ot-harjoitustyo/releases/tag/viikko6) of the game.

 ## Commands on the command line